Geodesic extended modes in low magnetic shear tokamaks and stellarators: Introduction

 In Figure~\ref{fig:tailmode_shat_small_large}, we show representative gyrokinetic simulations exhibiting GEMs.
 The GEMs are indeed very extended compared with modes of a larger magnetic shear case, see Figure~\ref{fig:tailmode_phi_shat_small_large}.
 Furthermore, compared to the localised modes found at larger magnetic shear $\hat s \approx 0.8$, the GEMs oscillate rapidly in time and have a larger growth rate at small binormal wavenumbers.

-The effects of low magnetic shear values on non-adiabatic passing electron physics has been studied in a series of recent papers by \cite{volcokas_ultra_2023, volcokas_numerical_2024, volcokas_numerical_2024-1, volcokas_turbulence-generated_2025}.
+The effect of low magnetic shear values on non-adiabatic passing electron physics has been studied in a series of recent papers by \cite{volcokas_ultra_2023, volcokas_numerical_2024, volcokas_numerical_2024-1, volcokas_turbulence-generated_2025}.
 Small values of magnetic shear are a common occurrence in stellarator magnetic fields, for example in stellarators optimised for quasisymmetry \citep{landreman_magnetic_2022, nies_exploration_2024, buller_family_2025}.
 In tokamaks, small magnetic shear values are especially relevant for reverse-shear operating scenarios, where the safety factor has a minimum away from the magnetic axis (in common tokamak operating scenarios, the safety factor monotonically increases from the core to the edge).
 In some reverse-shear discharges, large internal transport barriers were observed \citep[see e.g.][]{levinton_improved_1995, strait_enhanced_1995, eriksson_discharges_2002}, with greatly improved plasma confinement.
 It has been suggested by \cite{volcokas_turbulence-generated_2025} that these transport barriers arise due to the flattening of the safety factor profile caused by the self-interaction of extended modes, further motivating the study of the GEMs.
+We note that extended modes (though typically less extended than the modes presented in this paper) were also previously observed in linear gyrokinetic simulations at low magnetic shear for electrostatic instabilities in tokamaks and stellarators \citep{zocco_threshold_2018}, and for electromagnetic instabilities in tokamaks \citep{mulholland_resonant_2025}.

 This paper is structured as follows.
 We first present the theory of extended modes at small magnetic shear in Section~\ref{sec:longtail_theory}.
 The theory is then validated against gyrokinetic simulations in Section~\ref{sec:longtail_sims}, which will also reveal the parametric dependences of the GEMs.
 We then elucidate the physics of the GEMs in Section~\ref{sec:longtail_discussion}.
-We conclude and discuss our results in Section~\ref{sec:longtail_conclusion}.
-Finally, we show in Appendix~\ref{sec:longtail_precise_QA} that the GEMs are important to understand linear and nonlinear gyrokinetic simulations in the precise quasi-axisymmetric stellarator of \cite{landreman_magnetic_2022}.
+In Section~\ref{sec:longtail_precise_QA}, we show that GEMs are important to understand linear and nonlinear gyrokinetic simulations in stellarators by considering the precise quasi-axisymmetric stellarator of \cite{landreman_magnetic_2022}.
+Finally, we conclude and discuss our results in Section~\ref{sec:longtail_conclusion}.